NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - (i) chemical and proprietary term search (OPTIONAL - proprietary terms optional if complete data on chemical name, for each drug, even if also listed by its proprietary name)
     - (ii) search on underlying ontology (OPTIONAL - again, optional if have complete data on chemical name, for each drug)
         - consider syntax with slashes (eg, "*/ 302*" and "302*" for Ch.
 3.2 BNF)
-        - why slashes? medicines may be indicated for multiple conditions and hence recorded in multiple ontology sections (e.g., for betamethasone use slashes because may be recorded as both “3020000” and “10010201/ 8020200/ 3020000” within the ontology variable - corresponding to Ch.
+        - *why slashes?* medicines may be indicated for multiple conditions and hence recorded in multiple ontology sections (e.g., for betamethasone use slashes because may be recorded as both “3020000” and “10010201/ 8020200/ 3020000” within the ontology variable - corresponding to Ch.
 10, Ch.
 8, and Ch.
-3 for neuromuscular, immunosuppression, and respiratory purposes)
+3 for neuromuscular, immunosuppression, and respiratory purposes) (in CPRD Aurum database the ontology variable is called *bnfchapter*

 **Step 3: Exclusions**